phalcon/blog/_posts/2019-09-01-interview-with-phalconphp-creator-andrés-gutiérrez.md

 Progress has been made with experimentation on code generation for PHP 7.
 We hope to soon have a better integration from which Phalcon and the community may benefit from.

-### What's your vision on Phalcon’s and Zephir’s future?
+### What's your vision on Phalcon's and Zephir's future?
 What's next?

 Phalcon 2 depends entirely on whether Zephir can deliver, so we want Zephir to be as good as it can be so that Phalcon can be too.
 Subsequent versions of Phalcon 2 will include much needed improvements regarding actual components required by the community.
-We also have to take into account that we didn’t introduce many elements that could break current compatibility.
+We also have to take into account that we didn't introduce many elements that could break current compatibility.
 So our plan is for Phalcon 3 to create a version from scratch exploring other design patterns and other ways of working.